Skip to main content

 • ESG Performance and Stock Market Responses to Geopolitical Turmoil: evidence from the Russia-Ukraine War (Boccaletti, Maranzano, Morelli & Ossola, 2025)

 We provide data and code to replicate the results presented in "ESG Performance and Stock Market Responses to Geopolitical Turmoil: evidence from the Russia-Ukraine War" (Boccaletti, Maranzano, Morelli & Ossola, 2025).
 The subfolders allow replicating the following: 1.
 Folder "Event Study - Synthetic" replicates the event study from Section 4 2.
 Folder "Regressions replication - Table 5 and Table 6" replicates the regression analysis from Section 5.
 For each subfolder a README file is provided.
-It contains information about the reproduction steps. * VERSION 4 UPDATES * Compared to Version 3, Version 4 of the folder includes more detailed descriptions of the README files and methodological steps.
+It contains information about the reproduction steps. * VERSION 5 UPDATES * Compared to version 4, version 5 includes more detailed explanations in the README files.
+Specifically, it provides additional information about the simulation and replication of the study, and explains the number of observations in the provided dataset for the sub-folder 'Regressions Replication - Tables 5 and Table 6'. * VERSION 4 UPDATES * Compared to Version 3, Version 4 of the folder includes more detailed descriptions of the README files and methodological steps.
 Additionally, it includes the event study's aggregate results.

 1